 - Winds of 58 mph or higher

-If one of these weather conditions is likely to occur, a severe thunderstorm watch would be issued.
+A severe thunderstorm watch would be issued if one of these weather conditions is likely to occur.
 But if the storms may rotate, the National Weather Service will issue a Tornado Watch instead.

 Unlike a tornado watch, tornado warnings solely depend on the arrival of a tornado.
 The National Weather Service issues a tornado warning when a tornado is imminent.

-The size of a tornado can be deceiving since there are large tornadoes that cause little damage and small tornadoes that do significant damage.
+The size of a tornado can be deceiving since there are significant tornadoes that cause minor damage and small tornadoes that do considerable damage.
 Although a large tornado may seem more intimidating, the size of a tornado does not correlate with the intensity of the tornado or its destructive potential.

 Regardless of the lifespan or size of a tornado, you should always prioritize your safety and take preventive measures to prepare for a tornado to reduce the potential for injury.
 Keep reading to learn about some important tornado safety tips.